manuszep/cadrart2025-backend/SECURITY_UPDATE.md

-# Security Update: Domain Name Configuration
+# Security Update: Domain Name Configuration & Helmet.js Fix

 ## Overview
 This update removes hardcoded domain names from the source code and moves them to environment variables and Kubernetes secrets for better security and flexibility.
+Additionally, it fixes a critical Helmet.js CSP configuration issue that was preventing application startup.

 ## Changes Made